What does Gaia House offer?

 What sort of meditation is taught at Gaia House?

 The teachings and practices offered here are founded in the spiritual teachings of the Buddha, who lived 2500 years ago.
 Through his own deep interest in life and commitment to discovering freedom he came to a profound realisation of the understanding and practices that ennoble and liberate a human being.
-What is offered in retreats is the opportunity to experience this ennobling wisdom for yourself.
+What is offered in retreats is the opportunity to experience this ennobling wisdom for ourselves.
 More about Meditation.

 Do I need to be a Buddhist to come on Retreat at Gaia House?